 Head and Neck Cancers

-A randomized Phase II trial evaluating BIO 300 in the prevention of oral mucositis and xerostomia is currently pending protocol approval.
+A randomized Phase II trial evaluating BIO 300 in head and neck cancers is being planned.

 - Cancer Facts & Figures 2014.
 Available at: http://www.cancer.org/research/cancerfactsstatistics/cancerfactsfigures2014/index.